mykelalvis/FATESRD/fate-srd.com/fate-core/Playing the Game/What To Do During Play.md

 - Whenever simply succeeding at a skill roll would be bland
 - Whenever any player has one or no [[fate point]]s
-- Whenever someone tries to do something, and you immediately think of some aspect-related way it could go wrong
+- Whenever someone tries to do something, and you immediately think of some [[aspect]]-related way it could go wrong

-Remember that there are essentially two types of compels in the game: [decision-based](../invoking-compelling-aspects/index.html "Invoking & Compelling Aspects"), where something complicated occurs as a result of something a character does; and event-based, where something complicated occurs simply as a result of the character being in the wrong situation at the wrong time.
+Remember that there are essentially two types of [[compel]]s in the game: [[Decision compels|decision-based]], where something complicated occurs as a result of something a character does; and [[Event compels|event-based]], where something complicated occurs simply as a result of the character being in the wrong situation at the wrong time.

-Of the two, you're going to get the most mileage out of event-based compels---it's already your job to decide how the world responds to the PCs, so you have a lot of leeway to bring unfortunate coincidence into their lives.
+Of the two, you're going to get the most mileage out of [[Event compels|event-based]] compels---it's already your job to decide how the world responds to the PCs, so you have a lot of leeway to bring unfortunate coincidence into their lives.
 Most of the time, players are just going to accept you doing this without any problems or minimal negotiation.

-Decision-based compels are a little trickier.
+[[Decision compels|Decision-based]] compels are a little trickier.
 Try to refrain from suggesting decisions to the players, and focus on responding to their decisions with potential complications.
 It's important that the players retain their sense of autonomy over what their PCs say and do, so you don't want to dictate that to them.
 If the players are roleplaying their characters according to their aspects, it shouldn't be hard to connect the complications you propose to one of them.

 During play, you'll also need to make clear when a particular compel is "set", meaning that there's no backing out without paying a [[fate point]].
 When players propose their own compels, this won't come up, because they're fishing for the point to begin with.
 When you propose them, you need to give the players room to negotiate with you over what the complication is, before you make a final decision.
 Be transparent about  this---let them know when the negotiation phase has ended.

 #### Weaksauce Compels

-In order for the compel mechanic to be effective, you have to take care that you're proposing complications of sufficient dramatic weight.
+In order for the [[compel]] mechanic to be effective, you have to take care that you're proposing complications of sufficient dramatic weight.
 Stay away from superficial consequences that don't really affect the character except to provide color for the scene.
 If you can't think of an immediate, tangible way that the complication changes what's going on in the game, you probably need to turn up the heat.
 If someone doesn't go "oh crap" or give a similar visceral reaction, you probably need to turn up the heat.
 It's not good enough for someone to be angry at the PC---they get angry and they're willing to do something about it in front of everyone.
 It's not good enough for a business partner to cut them off---he cuts them off and tells the rest of his associates to blacklist them.

 Also, keep in mind that some players may tend to offer weak compels when they're fishing for [[fate point]]s, because they don't really want to hose their character that badly.
 Feel free to push for something harder if their initial proposal doesn't actually make the situation that much more dramatic.